andrewgiessel/giessel.com/blog/2013/python_for_neuroscientists_overview.md

 The text is broken into four parts: Fundamentals, Data Collection, Data Analysis, and Data Modeling.
 I've decided to go lighter on the Fundamentals and skip the Data Collection sections.
 I list below many great resourses for getting started and learning Python, and the Data Collection section is primarily focused on Psychophysics experiments, which lie outside of my field and interests.
 I plan to write relatively long form posts (one per chapter) and have a lot of links to the appropriate libaries and functional Ipython notebooks.

+I'd point out that this overview page will be updated, edited, and subject to change as I go.
+If you don't see a link- then I haven't gotten to it yet.
+Requests welcome ;)

 -----

-# Table Of Contents  (updated, edited, and subject to change as I go.
-If you don't see a link- then I haven't gotten to it yet.
-Requests welcome ;) )
+# Table Of Contents

 ## Part I - Fundamentals of Data Analysis with Python